SarahLeweke/rkhs-splines/README.md

 The splines can be used for the inversion of real data as well as for the inversion of generated synthetic data.
 An inversion without regularization, the minimization of the regularized Tikhonov-functional via splines [[3]](#3),[[4]](#4), or a regularized penalized basis pursuit can be chosen [[12]](#12).
 Five parameter choice methods are implemented for finding the best regularization parameter, namely an automatic as well as a manual L-curve method, the discrepancy principle, the quasi-optimality criterion, and generalized cross validation.
-If an exact solution is known, the method resulting in the smalles normalized root mean square error on the plotting grid is chosen.
+If an exact solution is known, the method resulting in the smallest normalized root mean square error on the plotting grid is chosen.

-For the visualization of the results, matlab plots can be produced as well as a data export for tikz plots.
+For the visualization of the results, MATLAB plots can be produced and data can be exported for TikZ plots.
 For the sake of speed, all plots can be disabled.

 `spline_MEG` can generate its own synthetic data based on the forward operator applied to orthonormal basis functions or splines.
-In order to avoid the inverse crime, different parameter for constructing the data as well as for the inversion can be determined.
+In order to avoid the inverse crime, different parameters for constructing the data as well as for the inversion can be specified.
 Besides, there are two methods for calculating the spline matrix available.
 On the one hand, the faster method is based on the truncated singular value decomposition.
 On the other hand, a spline-free method based on quasi-Monte-Carlo integration and numerical differentiation is implemented.
-In all possible settings, the data can be noised with additive white Gaussian noise.
+In all possible settings, the data can be corrupted with additive white Gaussian noise.

 ## Technical Requirements

- * The code is produced and testes only with MATLAB R2021a, see [[8]](#8).
+ * The code is produced and tested only with MATLAB R2021a, see [[8]](#8).
- * For the visualization of the L-curve in matlab the add-on **lablepoints** version 4.1.1. is used.
+ * For the visualization of the L-curve in MATLAB, the add-on **labelpoints** version 4.1.1. is used.
    Adam Danz (2021). [labelpoints](https://www.mathworks.com/matlabcentral/fileexchange/46891-labelpoints), MATLAB Central File Exchange.
 Retrieved October 20, 2021.
  * Parallel computing requires the Parallel Computing Toolbox and is, hence, disabled by default.
-    Only generating the synthetic test data via the quasi-Monte-Carlo integration can be calculated in parallel.
+    Only generating the synthetic test data via the quasi-Monte-Carlo integration can be performed in parallel.

 ## Installation

- * Install [labelpoints](https://www.mathworks.com/matlabcentral/fileexchange/46891-labelpoints) toolbox via Matlab → Environment → Add-ons → Get Add-ons.
+ * Install [labelpoints](https://www.mathworks.com/matlabcentral/fileexchange/46891-labelpoints) toolbox via MATLAB → Environment → Add-ons → Get Add-ons.
 Alternatively, the usage of this toolbox can be commented out in `solve_inverseSplineProblem.m` line 46.
  * Install Parallel Computing Toolbox, if the usage is desired.
  * Save the folders `code`, `solution`, `data`, and `pics` in one path.
  * Open MATLAB and go into the folder `code`.